CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a well-structured skill description with a clear 'Use when' clause and good trigger terms specific to Jira authentication.
-The main weakness is that the capabilities could be more specific about what authentication actions are supported (e.g., token generation, refresh, storage).
-Overall, it effectively communicates its purpose and when to use it.
+This is a solid, well-structured description with a clear 'Use when' clause and good trigger terms specific to Jira authentication.
+Its main weakness is that the capability actions are somewhat narrow — it could benefit from slightly more detail about what specific authentication tasks it covers (e.g., token generation, OAuth setup, connection testing).
+Overall it performs well for skill selection purposes.

 DimensionReasoningScore